3 Poor Leadership Behaviours you need to lose fast

 What did you envision for yourself and the people youd be leading?

-What kind of impact did you imagine your leadership would have on not just the individuals you lead, but the entire organizational culture?
+What kind of impact did you imagine your leadership would have on not just the individuals you lead, but the entire organisational culture?

 Actually, many people havent put much thought into these types of philosophical questions about leadership.